 Biosecurity staff from Te Arawa Lakes Trust will be monitoring vessels at boat ramps.
 Anglers are asked to ensure they have checked their fishing tackle for pest weed fragments and fish eggs, clean the gear to kill any microscopic spores and eggs and then leave it to dry before transferring to a new waterway, says Bay of Plenty Biosecurity officer Te Wakaunua Te Kurapa.

 “Catfish and multiple weed species are already present in particular Rotorua lakes.
 These pest species have a detrimental effect on both native fish and trout.
 It’s vital that we don’t make the situation worse by introducing new pests to the region like didymo or koi carp or cause the further spread of pests already here.”

 Anyone found guilty of breaching the Biosecurity Act 1993 could be convicted and fined up to $5000.

 DOC Supervisor Carrie Abbott says everyone wants anglers to have a safe and enjoyable time on the lakes.

 “The opening of the fishing season is a positive event for anglers and it’s important that everybody plays their part in making it a success by behaving responsibly and respecting other lake users.”

-Unfortunately, last year there were reports of people trespassing on private land, excessive drinking, littering and lighting fires which have the potential to get out of control and cause tragedy.
+Rangers on the lake last year reported generally good behaviour, with only a few complaints of camping in unauthorised areas, excessive drinking and lighting fires which have the potential to get out of control and cause tragedy.

-COVID tracer QR codes will be placed at all DOC campgrounds for contact tracing.
+Contact tracing QR codes will be placed at all DOC campgrounds.